 Home Chef vs. Green Chef: Making Changes and Canceling

 Both Home Chef and Green Chef have user-friendly account management features for modifying, customizing, and canceling meal plans.
-Home Chef offers customization options per meal, whereas Green Chef only allows customization by switching back and forth between different meal plans week to week.
+Home Chef offers customization options per meal, whereas Green Chef allows customization by switching back and forth between different meal plans week to week and by selecting protein sources.
 Green Chef requires that any changes or modifications be made at least seven days in advance of the next delivery, but Home Chef’s cutoff is noon CT on the Friday prior to the delivery week.